Trump’s former rivals Haley, DeSantis put on show of unity at RNC

 Trump has for months been ahead of Biden in most opinion polls, both nationwide and in swing states such as Pennsylvania, Wisconsin and Michigan – all three of which flipped from Trump to Biden in 2020.

-An average of polls on the FiveThirtyEight website shows Trump ahead by 2.2 percent nationally.
+An average of polls on the FiveThirtyEight website on Tuesday showed Trump in the lead by 2 percentage points nationally.